 Great Basin National Park in Nevada boasts some special features that are hard to come by these days: a lack of big crowds and an abundance of dark skies.
-Though it’s hard to believe with the lineup of scenic features this place offers, Great Basin is one of the least visited national parks, making your time at this high-elevation paradise even more special.
-Here, you can hike Nevada’s second tallest peak, only crossing paths with a handful of people or experience the darkest night skies in the United States thanks to the park’s remote location.
+Despite its scenic attributes, Great Basin is one of the least visited national parks, making your time at this high-elevation paradise even more exceptional.
+Here, you can hike Nevada’s second tallest peak — only crossing paths with a handful of people — or partake in stellar stargazing thanks to the park’s remote location.

 Great Basin National Park, Nevada: An Outdoorsman’s Paradise

 You may be wondering, what even is the Great Basin that gives this park its name?
-The vast region covering much of Nevada and parts of four neighboring states is one marked by basin and range topography—wide-open valleys between tall mountains, with swathes of high desert cut by meandering streams—and there’s no better way to get to know this unique ecosystem than with a visit to a national park devoted to showcasing and protecting it.
+The vast region covering much of Nevada and parts of four neighboring states is one marked by basin and range province topography — wide-open valleys between tall mountains, with swathes of high desert cut by meandering streams — and there’s no better way to get to know this unique ecosystem than with a visit to a national park devoted to showcasing and protecting it.

 While so many spectacular landscapes define Nevada, Great Basin National Park — which is found roughly halfway between the Sierra Nevada and the Wasatch mountain ranges — showcases the Silver State’s geographical diversity all in one place.
-Great Basin National Park’s high desert rises up to some of the state’s tallest peaks, which harbor the state’s only remaining glacier, cascading mountain streams, alpine lakes, the ancient bristlecone pine (which can live well beyond 4,000 years), and the state’s largest and most spectacular cave system.
-In this recreationalist’s paradise, spend the day hiking, bagging peaks (including 13,064-foot Wheeler Peak, Nevada’s third-tallest), fishing backcountry lakes and streams, and touring the subterranean passages of Lehman Caves; then settle into campsites at up to 10,000 feet of elevation and discover why “Half the Park is After Dark” with the some of the best stargazing in Nevada—and the entire country.
+Great Basin National Park’s high desert rises up to some of the state’s tallest peaks, which harbor the state’s only remaining glacier, cascading mountain streams, alpine lakes, the ancient bristlecone pine, and the state’s largest and most spectacular cave system.
+In this recreationalist’s paradise, spend the day hiking, bagging peaks (including 13,064-foot Wheeler Peak, Nevada’s second-tallest), fishing backcountry lakes and streams, and touring the subterranean passages of Lehman Caves; then settle into campsites at up to 10,000 feet of elevation and discover why “Half the Park is After Dark” with the some of the best stargazing in Nevada—and the entire country.